5 Tips for Choosing a Great SMS Gateway Provider

 5. Choose a Service that’s Customer-Focused

 This one’s pretty straight forward.
 Do you want to be customer #1,052,458 and have your calls routed to a call center in Bangalore?
-Or do you want to do business with people who really appreciate your business?
-With people who “have your back?”
+Or do you want to do business with an SMS Gateway Provider that really appreciates your business?

 I know who I like to do business with; people who know my name.
 People whom I like.
 People genuinely have my best interests at heart.